warren-bank/mirror-XMail-mail-server/Readme.txt

 	Fixed a bug that caused XMail to break the header when an headers tag is made by "tag-name:[CR][LF]tag-string".
 	Added the delete functionality to the CTRL command "uservarsset" by giving the string value ".|rm" the delete capability.
+Date 08-04-2001	 0.70
+	Added the message ID to the received tag and extended the SMTP log file with the username of the authenticated user ( if any ).
+	Fixed a bug in external authentication ( POP3 ).
+	The USERDEF.TAB file is now checked inside $MAIL_ROOT/DOMAIN before and then in $MAIL_ROOT.
+	This permit per domain user default configuration.
+	Added a new CTRL server command "frozsubmit" to reschedule a frozen message.
+	Added a new CTRL server command "frozdel" to delete a frozen message.
+	Added a new CTRL server command "frozgetlog" to retrieve the frozen file log file.
+	Added a new CTRL server command "frozgetmsg" to retrieve the frozen message file.